 Distribution manifolds may be dosed by pressure, low-pressure or gravity arrangements.
 Pressure dosed systems ensure more even distribution and are preferred over gravity fed systems.
 Pressure dosed systems commonly utilise smaller diameter drilled pipe within a 100mm slotted pipe or ag pipe.
 Gravity fed systems, especially where constructed of large diameter slotted pipe alone, commonly result in uneven loading and in time suffer from creeping failure.
-Trenches and beds should not be fed by end of pipe flow into the trench or bed.
+Trenches and beds should not be fed by end of pipe flow into the trench or bed to reduce the impact of creeping failure.
 It is important that the base of a trench or bed is laser levelled to ensure even distribution.
 A geotextile layer should be included over the gravel media and below a layer of vegetated topsoil.